tatsuyafujisaki/script-cheat-sheet/base64.md

-## How to encode a string in base64
+## How to encode a string to Base64
 ```shell
 base64 input.txt -o encoded.txt